 434 tions shall specify enforcement mechanisms.

 494 Section 32.
-Implementation — Distributors and Out of State
+Implementation — Distributors and Out of Stateand the "all powers" catch-all in case something was forgotten:

 495 Manufacturers of Products Containing Priority Toxic Substances.